section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

   - url: /engineering-education/sorting-algorithms-in-js/hero.jpg
     alt: Sorting Algorithms in JavaScript image
 ---
-Sorting can be referred to as an operation performed to arrange records in some particular order.
-The arrangement is performed based on the value of each record present.
-The order applied can either be ascending or descending.
+Sorting can be referred to as an operation performed to arrange files in some particular order.
+The arrangement is performed based on the value of each file present.
+The order can either be ascending or descending.
 Sorting algorithms are instructions given to a computer to arrange elements in a particular order.
 <!--more-->

 ### Prerequisites
+To follow this article along, it will be helpful to have the following.
 - Some basic knowledge of JavaScript.

 - [Node.js](#https://nodejs.org/en/) installed on your computer.

 ### Overview
 - [Categories of sorting algorithms](#categories-of-sorting-algorithms)

 - [The Efficiency of sorting algorithms](#efficiency-of-sorting-algorithms)